 The GP IDeA-CTR is pleased to offer Research Studios for early career investigators to help refine their research with one of the following formats:

-- (1) review of an aims page with brief proposed methods
+- (1) review of an aims page with brief proposed methods and research team members

 - (2) grant review before submission (simulated mock NIH review)